gyliu1991/gyliu1991.github.io/_pages/about.md

 What’s New
 ====
+[8/2025] I was invited to serve as a Program Committee member for [AAAI-26](https://aaai.org/conference/aaai/aaai-26/).

+[8/2025] Undergraduate student I supervised qualified for the final of the 1st National College Student Artificial Intelligence Security Competition 2025 with the project “Synthetic Audio Detection Based on Environmental Background Noise”.

 [5/2025] Our paper “From Expansion to Retraction: Long-tailed Machine Unlearning via Boundary Manipulation” got accepted in [ACM KDD](https://kdd2025.kdd.org/) !

 [5/2025] Our paper “Decoupling Memories, Muting Neurons: Towards Practical Machine Unlearning for Large Language Models” got accepted in [ACL Fingings](https://2025.aclweb.org/) !